 “Mommy, look at the dinosaur!”
 The boy jumped up and down as he pointed to the sky.

-She looked up to see a cloud formation that when she tilted her head just right, it did indeed look like a dinosaur.
+She looked up to see a cloud formation that when she tilted her head just right, did indeed look like a dinosaur.
 Sort of.
 She smiled as she laughed at her son’s imagination.
 He can see it so clearly.

 I remember as a child wanting to reach up and touch the clouds.
 Wouldn’t it be cool?
 I imagined it to feel soft, like a cotton ball.
 How about you?
 I’m sure we’ve all seen different formations, but have you ever walked in the clouds?

 I have…literally.
-Recently on a trip to Hawaii, my husband and I had an opportunity to visit the Haleakala Crater on Maui.
+On a trip to Hawaii, my husband and I had an opportunity to visit the Haleakala Crater on Maui.
 Driving up the twisted narrow road, nearing the top, we suddenly found ourselves amongst the clouds.
 We reached one altitude and went for a walk.
 In the picture below, you can see me sitting on top of the clouds (yes, those are clouds behind me!).
 Breathtaking!

 What an experience.
-It’s one I will never forget, as it’s not everyday you get to walk in the clouds.
+It’s one I will never forget, as it’s not every day you get to walk in the clouds.

 Have you ever felt so happy that you felt you were on “cloud 9”?
-It took me awhile, but after dealing with the pain of separation, finding out my husband was a homosexual, and going through divorce, I was ready to move on.
+It took me a while, but after dealing with the pain of separation, finding out my husband was a homosexual, and going through divorce, I was ready to move on.

 I learned a lot on my journey.
 I was naïve in my thinking that something like this would never happen to me, a Christian.
 I laugh at myself now as I type these words.
 We think we’re immune to divorce and when we marry, it’s supposed to be forever.
-Yes I believe that, but unfortunately there are times in life when it’s not that simple, and it’s OK to let go.
+Yes, I believe that, but unfortunately, there are times in life when it’s not that simple, and it’s OK to let go.